VasculatureModels/VaMos/README.md

 This software is a computer program whose purpose is to detect cerebral vascular tree bifurcations within MRA-TOF acquisitions.

-Our IP office is currently working on the license to be applied to this computer program.
+Our Intellectual Property office is currently working on the license to be applied to this computer program.
 So, this is a work in progress...

 However, in short, you can use this program for free;